TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Introduction

 \section{Introduction}

 Vision–Language–Action (VLA) models~\cite{kim2024openvla} have reshaped robot learning by enabling open-world manipulation through end-to-end training on large-scale robot data.
-Recently, a growing body of work has proposed reasoning VLAs~\cite{zawalski2024robotic,intelligence2025pi_}, which incorporate Chain-of-Thought (CoT) reasoning to improve generalization to new scenes and tasks.
-Beyond performance, explicit reasoning capabilities are also argued to enhance the interpretability and safety~\cite{zawalski2024robotic} by involving intermediate decision-making steps.
+Recently, a growing body of work has \hzx{explored} reasoning VLAs~\cite{zawalski2024robotic,black2025pi_}, which incorporate Chain-of-Thought (CoT) reasoning to improve generalization to new scenes and tasks.
+Beyond performance, explicit reasoning capabilities are also argued to enhance interpretability and safety~\cite{zawalski2024robotic} by involving intermediate decision-making steps.

 Although CoT-enabled reasoning VLA models have attracted growing attention, their security remains largely unexplored.
 Existing studies primarily examine adversarial attacks on vanilla VLA systems by perturbing perception~\cite{lu2025robots, yan2025alignment} or disrupting action generation~\cite{wang2025exploring, jones2025adversarial}.
 Importantly, most prior attacks are untargeted, leading to generic performance degradation.
-Different from existing attack vectors, CoT often makes the model’s task intent explicit, effectively leaking high-level goals and intermediate plans.
-For instance, in grasping tasks, the CoT may directly specify the target (e.g., via a bounding box), while in manipulation tasks, it may describe the intended motion sequence or trajectory.
-This motivates a central question of this work: Can an attacker hijack a VLA model’s actions by manipulating its CoT reasoning?
+Different from existing attack vectors, CoT often makes the model’s task intent explicit, effectively leaking high-level goals and intermediate plans. \hzx{In manipulation tasks, CoT can encode intermediate intent as target bounding boxes, motion sequences, or trajectories.} This motivates a central question of this work: Can an attacker hijack a VLA model’s \hzx{behavior} by manipulating its CoT reasoning?